zahrashabani2000/img2caption/README.md

 - **Image Captioning**: Upload an image and get an AI-generated description using Rhino vision model
 - **Conversational AI with Vision**: Chat with images using natural language
-- **Text-to-Image Generation**: Describe what you want and generate an image using Stable Diffusion
-- **CPU-Optimized**: Works on CPU-only systems using efficient models
 - **Web Interface**: Simple, modern UI for easy interaction
 - **API Endpoints**: RESTful API for programmatic access